Ensemble learning of pathology foundation models for precision oncology: RESULTS

-To understand the reason behind ELF’s superior performance, we conducted an ablation study to examine two key design factors: the integration of diverse foundation models and the ensemble strategy.
-First, we evaluated whether combining different foundation models yields better performance than using any single model alone.
-On the BRACS dataset (7 cls), ELF achieved a BA of 0.457, substantially higher than any individual foundation models, including GigaPath with a BA of 0.323; $P <$ 0.001; \textbf{\cref{fig:figure2}c}.
-Similarly, on EBRAINS (30 cls), ELF achieved a BA of 0.757, outperformed the best individual model, Virchow2, with a BA of 0.702 ($P <$ 0.001; \textbf{\cref{fig:figure2}c}).
-Interestingly, no single model outperformed any other individual models in these two tasks.
-Second, we evaluated the effectiveness of our ensemble approach against standard tile aggregation strategies, including mean pooling and max pooling.
-On BRACS, ELF (BA: 0.457) outperformed mean pooling (BA: 0.328) and max pooling (BA: 0.317) by a large margin ($P <$ 0.001; \textbf{\cref{fig:figure2}d}).
-Similarly, on EBRAINS (30 cls), ELF (0.757) again outperformed both mean pooling (BA: 0.705) and max pooling (BA: 0.703; $P <$ 0.001;\textbf{ \cref{fig:figure2}d}).
+To better understand ELF's performance, we conducted a comprehensive comparison to evaluate the effectiveness of its two major design components: integration of diverse foundation models and slide-level aggregation (Table S1 and Figure~2\textbf{C}).
+First, we evaluated whether combining different foundation models yielded better performance than using any single model alone (Figure~2\textbf{C}).
+On the BRACS dataset (7 classes), ELF achieved a BA of 0.457, substantially higher than any individual foundation model, including GigaPath with a BA of 0.323 (the first panel in Figure~2\textbf{C}).
+Similarly, on EBRAINS (30 classes), ELF achieved a BA of 0.757, outperforming the best individual model, Virchow2, with a BA of 0.702 (\(P < 0.001\); the second panel in Figure~2\textbf{C}).
+Second, we compared ELF with three existing tile aggregation methods, including mean pooling\cite{ding2024multimodal}, ABMIL\cite{ilse2018attention}, and COBRAII\cite{lenz2025unsupervised}, a pretrained slide-level aggregator.
+ELF significantly outperformed all aggregation methods across five foundation models (Virchow2, CONCHV1.5, UNI, GigaPath, and H0) on the BRACS and EBRAINS datasets (Table S1).